KaKKaDu/ang-main-project/README.md

 # A little about this project
 Actually, this Angular app contains everything, that I know about Angular and it's features.
-That's just an evidence of my diligent work and of the fact, that this work is quite productive
+That's just an evidence of my diligent work and of the fact, that this work is quite productive <br />
 P.S.
 That's not a CSS project, so all the styling is pretty mediocre, I didn't spend a lot of time to make it look cool.
 That's exactly Angular project, so be patient and look on what you see :3

 ## What have I learnt